(This article was republished in Humanity+ Magazine, April 11, 2014)

 So what do we do?
 Should we eliminate the apparently unnecessary people, so we no longer have to deal with them?
 (Remember that virtually all of us will become unnecessary in the near future!)
 Should we retire to the country or the gated community where our apparent safety is purchased by the empire’s military outposts and their paid mercenaries around the world?
 Where the first victims of society sleep on street corners, populate our prisons, endure unemployment, or involuntarily join our voluntary armies?(Remember all you accountants, attorneys, professors and software engineers, this world is coming for you too!)
 Or should we recognize how we benefit from each other, from our diverse temperaments and talents, from the safety and sustenance we achieve in numbers?

-So a question we now face is this: what happens to the extra people, almost all of us, when technology does all the work or one is unpaid for the work that the machines cannot do?
+So a question we now face is this: what happens to the extra people, almost all of us when technology does all the work or one is unpaid for the work that the machines cannot do?
 Are the rest of us killed or slowly starve?
 Surprisingly Lanier thinks these questions are misplaced.
-After all human intelligence and human data drives the machines.
+After all, human intelligence and human data drive the machines.
 Rather the issue is how we think about the work that machines can’t do.

 I think that Lanier is on to something.
 We can think of the non-automated work as anything from essential to frivolous.
-If we think of it as frivolous, then so too are the people that produce it.
-If we don’t care about human expression in art, literature, music, sport or philosophy, then why care about the people that produce it.
+If we think of it as frivolous, then so too are the people who produce it.
+If we don’t care about human expression in art, literature, music, sport or philosophy, then why care about the people who produce it.

 But even if machines write better music or poetry or blogs about the meaning of life, we could still value human generated effort.
 Even if machines did all of society’s work we could still share the wealth with people who wanted to think and write and play music.
 Perhaps people just enjoy these activities.
 No human being plays chess as well as the best supercomputers, but people still enjoy playing chess; I don’t play golf as good as Tiger Woods, but I still enjoy it.